ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-archi-overview.md

 # Architecture overview
 {: #vrw-archi-overview}

-The {{site.data.keyword.cloud}} for VMware® Regulated Workloads architecture is an extension of the VMware vCenter Server® offering.
+The {{site.data.keyword.cloud}} for VMware® Regulated Workloads architecture is an extension of the {{site.data.keyword.vcf-auto}} offering.

-The design extends and enhances the basic VMware vCenter Server® architecture to deliver a secure, high-performance platform.
+The design extends and enhances the basic {{site.data.keyword.vcf-auto}} architecture to deliver a secure, high-performance platform.
 Clients are able to run both classic virtualized workloads and containerized applications with the addition of {{site.data.keyword.redhat_openshift_full}}.

 {{site.data.keyword.vmwaresolutions_full}} automation is used to deploy all layers of the platform thus consistently delivering a secure and compliant-ready build for every {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads instance ordered.